Víctor Rofino

-Víctor Rofino Gordo (born 28 July 2002) is a professional footballer who plays as a centre-back for Liga Portugal 2 club Leiria.
+Víctor Rofino Gordo (born 28 July 2002) is a professional footballer who plays as a centre-back for Primeira Liga club Famalicão.
 Born in Spain, he plays for the Guinea-Bissau national team.

 Club career

 Born in Madrid to a Bissau-Guinean father and a Spanish mother, Rofino joined Real Madrid's La Fábrica in 2018, from CD Leganés.
 On 10 August 2021, after finishing his formation, he moved to Segunda División RFEF side CF Intercity on loan for one year.

 Rofino made his senior debut on 5 September 2021, starting in a 0–0 away draw against CD Eldense, and featured in another 17 matches during the season as the club achieved promotion to Primera Federación.
 On 20 August 2022, he signed a three-year contract with Real Valladolid, being initially assigned to the reserves in the fourth division.

 Rofino made his first team debut on 11 August 2023, starting in a 2–0 Segunda División home win over Sporting de Gijón.
 On 31 August, he was loaned to third division side Real Murcia for the 2023–24 season.

 On 30 July 2024, Rofino moved abroad for the first time in his career, joining Liga Portugal 2 side U.D.
 Leiria on a three-year contract.